Revealing Patient-Reported Experiences in Healthcare from Social Media using the DAPMAV Framework: Introduction

 \subsection{Challenges of using social media data}

-Surveys offer a highly structured medium to collect public opinion data.
-This structure results from targeted questioning in conjunction with predefined multiple-choice answers.
-The structured format allows responses to be tallied into a format that lends itself to analysis.
-Free-text data, however, lacks the structure possessed by surveys and imposes a significant obstacle in eliciting patient-reported experiences from social media data \cite{tanwar2015unravelling}.
-Natural Language Processing (NLP) models aim to address this lack of structure by using statistical and machine learning models to uncover latent structure \cite{blei2003latent}.
-This structure reveals patterns or trends across corpora that allow for an at-a-glance understanding of the content of the documents that close reading is not needed to obtain.
-Once this latent structure has been uncovered, we can enjoy data ripe for analysis.
+Surveys offer a highly structured medium for collecting public opinion data.
+This structure arises from targeted questioning coupled with predefined multiple-choice answers, allowing responses to be easily tallied and analyzed.
+However, free-text data, such as those found in social media, lack this structure, posing a significant challenge for eliciting patient-reported experiences \cite{tanwar2015unravelling}.
+While focus groups can manually overcome the challenge of unstructured responses due to their smaller scale, this approach quickly becomes infeasible as the volume of data increases.
+Natural Language Processing (NLP) models aim to address this lack of structure in large free-text datasets.
+By employing statistical and machine-learning models, NLP uncovers latent structures within the data, revealing patterns or trends across corpora that provide an 'at-a-glance' understanding of the content, eliminating the need for close reading \cite{blei2003latent}.
+Once this latent structure has been uncovered, the data becomes ripe for analysis.